HillInfer: Efficient Long-Context LLM Inference on the Edge with Hierarchical KV Eviction using SmartSSD: Background

 \subsection{LLM Inference}

-LLM inference consists of two phases: prefilling and decoding.
-In the prefilling phase, the tokenized input prompt is processed in a single forward pass to initialize the model states.
-During decoding, the model generates tokens autoregressively, where each newly generated token is appended to the context and used to predict the next token until an end-of-sequence token or the maximum length is reached.
-Modern LLMs are typically built on transformer decoders, where each layer comprises (multi-head) self-attention and a feed-forward network.
-Given an input sequence, hidden states are linearly projected into Query (Q), Key (K), and Value (V) tensors, and attention is applied to capture contextual dependencies.
-Multi-head attention further improves model capacity by attending to multiple semantic subspaces in parallel.
+\textbf{LLM Inference Workflow.} Large Language Model (LLM) inference is executed in two distinct stages: \textit{prefilling} and \textit{decoding} \cite{zhao2023survey, minaee2024large}.
+During the prefilling stage, the tokenized input prompt is processed in a single forward pass to initialize the model's internal states.
+Subsequently, the decoding stage generates tokens autoregressively; each newly generated token is appended to the existing context and fed back into the model to predict the next token.
+This iterative process continues until an end-of-sequence (EOS) token is produced or a predefined maximum length is reached.
+In practice, input text is partitioned into units called tokens; for example, as illustrated in Figure \ref{fig:CSD} (a), the query ``Is LLM good?'' is tokenized into four discrete elements (``Is'', ``LLM'', ``good'', and ``?'').
+After processing these tokens through $N$ decoder layers during prefilling, the LLM produces an initial response token, such as ``Yes''.
+This token is then concatenated with the original prompt to serve as the context for generating the subsequent token, e.g., ``definitely''.

-During autoregressive decoding, recomputing attention over all previous tokens at each step incurs quadratic complexity and leads to prohibitive latency as the context length grows.
-To mitigate this cost, modern LLMs adopt KV caching, which stores Key and Value tensors from previous steps and reuses them for subsequent attention computation, significantly improving decoding efficiency.
-However, the KV cache grows linearly with the context length and the number of decoder layers, quickly becoming the dominant memory consumer.
-On resource-constrained edge devices with limited GPU and host memory, this rapidly expanding KV cache becomes the primary bottleneck for long-context inference.
+As shown in Figure \ref{fig:CSD} (a), modern LLM architectures are predominantly composed of Transformer decoder layers, each consisting of an attention mechanism and a Feed-Forward Network (FFN).
+Within each layer, hidden states are linearly projected into Query ($Q$), Key ($K$), and Value ($V$) tensors.
+The attention mechanism captures contextual dependencies by computing the weighted sum of values based on the similarity between queries and keys:

+To enhance model capacity, advanced variants such as Multi-Head Attention, Multi-Query Attention (MQA) or Grouped-Query Attention (GQA), are employed to attend to multiple semantic subspaces in parallel.

+\textbf{KV Cache Mechanism.} As defined in Equation \ref{Eqs:attn}, the self-attention operation inherently entails quadratic computational complexity relative to the input sequence length~\cite{beltagy2020longformer}.
+This quadratic growth, illustrated in Figure~\ref{fig:CSD} (a), stems from the requirement to calculate the full attention weight matrix across all tokens in every iteration~\cite{tang2024quest,lee2024infinigen}.
+Such overhead becomes a primary inhibitor for low-latency inference as the context length increases, leading to prohibitive latency~\cite{wu2024loongserve,sun2025breaking,hooper2025squeezed}.